Qualifying School 2024: Professional futures at stake with 156 players fighting for 20 cards

 Q School has been hosted at the INFINITUM Golf Resort in Tarragona, Spain since 2022.

-Which tour pros lost their Tour Cards?
+Which tour pros lost their Tour Cards in the regular season?

 The DP World Tour reached its regular season conclusion at the Genesis championship on Sunday 27 October with Byeong Hun An coming through a playoff with Tom Kim to win on home soil in South Korea.
 The day also marked the last opportunity for players to cement their position in the top 114 places of the Race to Dubai Rankings.
 The reward for doing so…a shiny new 2025 Tour Card.